FAQ

 RunPod provides two cloud computing services: Secure Cloud and Community Cloud.

 Community Cloud brings power in numbers and diversity spanning the whole world.
 Through our decentralized platform, we can offer peer-to-peer GPU computing that connects individual compute providers to compute consumers.
-Our Community Cloud hosts are invite-only and vetted by us.
+Our Community Cloud hosts are invite-only and vetted by us, and still have to abide by our standards.
+Even though their associated infrastructure might not offer as much redundancy for power and networking, they still offer good servers that combine quality and affordability.

 Both solutions offer far more competitive prices than large cloud providers such as AWS or GCP.